coopernurse/node-pool/README.md

 	});
 })
 .catch(function(err){
-   // handle error - this is generally the err from your
+   // handle error - this is generally a timeout or maxWaitingClients
-   // factory.create function
+   // error
 });

 /**